davidlmaldonado/metrolink-status/README.md

 python3 metrolink_status.py
 ```

-On first run, the app creates a config file and tells you an API key is needed.
-Click "Open Config" in the menu bar dropdown, paste your key, save, and relaunch.
+On first run, a config file is created at `~/.config/metrolink_status/config.json`.
+Click "Open Config" in the dropdown, add your API key, save, and relaunch.

 ## Config